Case Study: How My First App Ranked #2 in the Google Play Store

 Find any Mormon Temple, explore the world map, log visits, set goals, and more!play.google.com

-With my app published, it was time to promote awareness, analyze analytics, and respond to users.
+With my app published, it was time to promote awareness, analyze analytics, and follow up with users.
 I landed an interview with LDSLiving, a news and blog source that targets my same user group.
-They published an article about my app, and within a few days I had 1,000 new users.
+They published an article about my app, and within a few days I had my first 1,000 users.

 Since then, the app has continued to grow and eventually ranked as No. 2 in Google Play’s Lifestyle category in the United States.